NEXTT Vision: From concept to implementation – during and post-COVID-19

 As a joint initiative of ACI and IATA, NEXTT (New Experience Travel Technologies) creates a shared vision for the future of travel.

-While the first webinar confirmed the validity of and the need for the concepts of NEXTT in these difficult times for the air travel industry, this second webinar will look further at how the industry is moving from concepts to implementation of ideas and taking advantage of the new imperatives for healthy travel to accelerate innovations and process changes.
+While the first webinar confirmed the validity of and the need for the concepts of NEXTT in these difficult times for the air travel industry, this second webinar looked further at how the industry is moving from concepts to implementation of ideas and taking advantage of the new imperatives for healthy travel to accelerate innovations and process changes.

 Key Learning Points